Find Trade Colleges

 Dental Support majors at UBridgeport take out an average of $24,064 in student loans while working on their Bachelor's Degree.

-You’ll be in good company if you decide to attend University of New Haven.
-It ranked #4 on our 2023 Most Popular Dental Support Services Bachelor’s Degree Trade Schools in the New England Region list.
+The in-demand bachelor’s degree programs at University of New Haven helped the school earn the #4 place on this year’s ranking of the most popular dental support services schools in the New England Region .
 University of New Haven is a medium-sized private not-for-profit school located in the suburb of West Haven.

 The in-demand bachelor’s degree programs at Regis College helped the school earn the #5 place on this year’s ranking of the most popular dental support services schools in the New England Region .
-Located in the suburb of Weston, Regis College is a private not-for-profit college with a small student population.
+Located in the suburb of Weston, Regis College is a private not-for-profit school with a small student population.

 The average amount in student loans that dental support majors at Regis College take out while working on their Bachelor's Degree is $9,780.